apache/echarts-doc/en/option/series/treemap.md

 Otherwise, we can configurate each node and also can configurate each level of the tree, or set a overall configuration on the series.

 The most frequently used one is『configurate each level』,  the configuration item of `levels` is the configuration of each level.
-For example：
+For example:

 ```javascript
 levels: [